 The Company manages its credit risk through its counterparty ratings and credit limits.
-The Company is mainly exposed to credit risk on its bank accounts and short-term investments, and accounts and advances receivable.
+The Company is mainly exposed to credit risk on its bank accounts, short-term investments, and accounts and advances receivable.
 Bank accounts and short-term investments are primarily with Canadian Schedule 1 banks and Banco de Credito in Perú.
 The Company has accounts and advances receivable primarily related to IGV receivable from the Perúvian government.
-The total of cash and cash equivalents, short-term investments and accounts and advances receivable of \$2,293,527 (2017 - \$7,041,627) represent the maximum credit exposure.
+The total of cash and cash equivalents, short-term investments and advances receivable of \$751,525 (2018 - \$2,293,527) represent the maximum credit exposure.
+The Company has no history of credit losses associated with its financial assets.